1956 East Pakistan provincial by-election: Background

 In the 1949 by-election for the Tangail South constituency, Shamsul Huq, an activist of Pakistan Muslim League (PML), ran as an independent candidate against PML candidate Khurram Khan Panni and defeated him.
 However, the election tribunal annulled the by-election.
 Following the election, Huq, along with several other members of the PML, formed the East Pakistan Awami Muslim League (abbreviated as AL, later renamed as the East Pakistan Awami League).
 Alarmed by the result of that by-election, the government of East Pakistan refrained from organizing any by-elections for the 35 vacant seats in the province until 1954.
 Ahead of the 1954 provincial election, the AL, Krishak Sramik Party (KSP), Nizam-e-Islam Party (NIP), and Ganatantri Dal (GD) formed an alliance known as the United Front (UF) on 4 December 1953.
 The alliance issued a 21-point manifesto, the final point of which included a promise to organize a by-election within every three months of a provincial seat becoming vacant.
 In the 1954 election, the UF won 228 seats, while the ruling PML won only 10, suffering a major defeat.
-After the election, the UF led two cabinet named Third Huq and later the First Sarkar ministry assumed control of the province.
+After the election, the UF led two cabinet named Third Huq and later the First Abu Hussain Sarkar ministry assumed control of the province.
 Eventually, the AL withdrew from the UF, and in 1956, the party formed the First Ataur ministry.
 The provincial government then decided to organize by-elections for the 7 vacant seats and began preparations accordingly.